-Cross Reference: 2375 Service Animals in Schools 2580 Use of Animals in Educational Programs 2580P School Procedure on Dissection of Animals
+Cross Reference: 2375 Service Animals in Schools

+Use of Animals in Educational ProgramsSchool Procedure on Dissection of Animals
-{{Full_Charter_Heading}}

-INSTRUCTION 2585F
+INSTRUCTION 2585

 Therapy Dog Plan

 Name of Handler:

 Mailing Address:

 Contact Number:

 Therapy Dog Breed:

 Name of Dog:

-Age: Weight: Color:
+Age:

 Please provide a brief description of the services or functions the therapy dog will be providing:

 School site to visit:

+Which students do you intend for the dog to serve?

 How will students be instructed on appropriate behavior around and treatment of the dog?

 How will you accommodate students who are allergic to the dog, afraid of the dog, or for whom permission to have contact with the dog has not been given?

 Rooms or Areas of the School the Dog Will Visit or Be Kept:

 Dates of Visit: